-3. This is something you need to MAKE TIME for, and include in your daily schedule of priorities.
+3. Character building is something you need to include in your daily schedule of priorities.

 God says “Add to your faith, virtue (character), and to virtue, knowledge.”
 By putting Bible and character first you are following God’s intended plan for your priorities, and will reap His blessing.